 An actuary can work in a wide range of roles, in various industries.
 Actuaries can be found in insurance, pensions, even banking.
+But can actuaries become accountants?

 But what if you are an actuary looking for a change?
 Or are thinking about becoming an actuary but want to keep your options open?
 You may be wondering whether actuaries can become accountants.

-So, can actuaries become accountants?
 In this article we look at what an actuary is, how to become one, and whether actuaries can become accountants.

 What is an actuary?

 An actuary is mainly involved in risk management.
 They use data from both the past and present to solve real business problems and predict and measure emerging risks.
 Once they have measured those risks they help business reduce them by putting financial safeguards in place.